abaltazarpinto/42Cursus-01-Libft/README.md

 #### 💽 Description

-- Write your own library, containing an extract of important functions for your cursus.
+- Build a library containing important functions for your course.
-- You are free to add any function to your libft as you see fit.
+- Your libft can include any function you think appropriate

 #### 💽 Functions List